strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 ## Understanding TypeScript support

-When a Strapi project is created with the TypeScript enabled, two `tsconfig.json` files are created
+When a Strapi project is created with TypeScript enabled, 2 `tsconfig.json` files are created (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)):

 - `tsconfig.json` file at the root of the project, to manage TypeScript compilation for the server
 - `/src/admin/tsconfig.json` to manage TypeScript compilation for the admin